NehmeElio/LocalEventApp/readme.md

 The APK file is available for download to test the mobile application with the hosted backend and database.

-**Important:** The APK file will be automatically deleted on February 24.
+**Important:** The database will be automatically deleted on February 24 by Render.

 ## 🗄️ Database Backup